pivotal/docs-tap/getting-started/config-supply-chain.hbs.md

 # Configure image signing and verification in your supply chain

-This topic guides you through configuring your Tanzu Application Platform supply chain to sign and verify your image builds.
+This topic guides you through configuring your Tanzu Application Platform (commonly known as TAP) supply chain to sign and verify your image builds.

 ## <a id="you-will"></a>What you will do